sholtodouglas/multihost_dataloading/cloud_tpu_workflow.md

 A simple but manual process is described [here](https://cloud.google.com/tpu/docs/jax-pods).

 We're expecting to have a more interactive dev process, so we'll trade off a little setup for a quicker repeated workflow.
 We'll run a script that sets up a tmux pane, for each host in the slice - and sets up terminal broadcasting so that typing in any pane will be copied to the others.
+In the background, it'll also setup fswatch + rsync so that files are synced from the host to the others every 3 seconds.

-If you have never used scp before
+If you have never used scp with gcp before, you should do this

 ```ruby
 ssh-add ~/.ssh/google_compute_engine